Daily Blog - Tiger Software

 The bursting of the vastly over-extended housing bubble certainly could be the trigger now.

-And we must also admit the bearishness inherent in the severe maldistribution of wealth in
+now.
+And we must also note the bearishness inherent in the severe maldistribution of wealth in

 Image-Poverty.jpg (48096 bytes)